Cruising, Travel

 Nassau is known for its beautiful beaches, vibrant culture, and exciting water activities.
 Popular cruise excursions include:

-- Dolphin or Sea Lion Encounters allow cruisers to get up close with dolphins or sea lions at a marine sanctuary.
+• Dolphin or Sea Lion Encounters- This excursion allows cruisers to get up close with dolphins or sea lions at a marine sanctuary.

-- Historical & Cultural Tour – A guided tour where cruisers can visit landmarks like Fort Fincastle, the Queen’s Staircase, and the Pirates of Nassau Museum.
+• Historical & Cultural Tour – There were several guided tour options, visiting landmarks like Fort Fincastle, the Queen’s Staircase, and the Pirates of Nassau Museum.

-The guided walking tour sounded the most my style, but I didn’t want to pay the $90 for the tour, so I decided to explore the island by foot on my own.
+The guided walking tour sounded the most my style.
+However, I didn’t want to pay the $90 for the tour, so I decided to explore the island by foot on my own.

 Self-guided walking tour of Nassau

-If you’re arriving by cruise ship, begin your walking tour at Rawson Square, a lively civic hub just steps from the port.
-It’s a great place to get oriented and admire the colonial-era statue of Queen Victoria, surrounded by government buildings and Bahamian flags.
+If you’re arriving by cruise ship, begin your walking tour at Rawson Square, just steps from the port.
+It’s a great place to get oriented and admire the colonial-era statue of Queen Victoria.
 I’m a big fan of Queen Victoria, so I was excited to pay a little visit.

 This is also the location of Parliament Square, where pastel-pink Georgian-style buildings house the Bahamian Senate, Supreme Court, and House of Assembly.
 It’s a striking example of British colonial architecture and a perfect spot for photos.
-A short stroll west takes you to the Pompey Museum of Slavery & Emancipation, located in the historic Vendue House, once a slave auction site.
+A short stroll west takes you to the Pompey Museum of Slavery & Emancipation.
+This museum is located in the historic Vendue House, which was once a slave auction site.
 The museum has exhibits that explore the Bahamas’ history of slavery and resistance, including the story of Pompey, a rebel slave who became a national hero.

-From there, head to the nearby Straw Market, a bustling indoor bazaar where local vendors sell handwoven straw goods, wood carvings, and souvenirs.
-Apparently it’s acceptable to barter here, but I didn’t.
+From there, head to the nearby Straw Market.
+This is a bustling indoor bazaar where local vendors sell handwoven straw goods, wood carvings, and souvenirs.
+Apparently it’s acceptable to barter here, though I didn’t.
 I found the only souvenir I regularly buy- a Christmas ornament.
 What souvenirs do you need to buy everywhere you travel?

 The Queen’s Staircase

-At the top, though it’s currently not open, visitors can explore Fort Fincastle, shaped like a ship’s bow.
+At the top, though it wasn’t open when I visited, is Fort Fincastle, shaped like a ship’s bow.
 Beyond its striking appearance, the Queen’s Staircase stands as a powerful symbol of strength, resilience, and freedom for the Bahamian people.

-Continuing on the tour along Shirley Street and you’ll pass the Nassau Public Library, which used to be the jail and is located in front of the Garden of Remembrance.
+I continued the walking tour along Shirley Street.
+I passed the Nassau Public Library, which used to be the jail and is located in front of the Garden of Remembrance.

-From there I continued on my walk, passing the Christ Church Cathedral, the Government House which is the official residence of the governor, and several other charming sites.
+Other sites I saw along the way were the Christ Church Cathedral, the Government House which is the official residence of the governor, and several other charming buildings.

 Graycliff Heritage Village

 Another favorite spot for me in Nassau was the Graycliff Heritage Village.
-This charming historic area centers around the 18th-century Graycliff Hotel, originally built by a pirate captain and later used by British officers.
+This charming historic area centers around the 18th-century Graycliff Hotel.
+This was originally built by a pirate captain and later used by British officers.
 I loved wandering the area and finding the hanging umbrellas.
-The little village is very charming, with beautifully restored colonial buildings housing artisan shops such as a cigar factory where visitors can watch or roll cigars or the Graycliff Chocolatier.
+The little village is very charming, with beautifully restored colonial buildings.
+There are several artisan shops located here, such as a cigar factory where visitors can watch or roll cigars or the Graycliff Chocolatier.

 John Watling’s Distillery

-After wandering the Graycliff Heritage Village, venture uphill to John Watling’s Distillery, housed in the 18th-century Buena Vista Estate.
-Here, you can take a short free tour, sample locally made rum, and sip a traditional Bahamian cocktail (may I suggest the pina colada) under the shade of the estate’s palms.
+After wandering the Graycliff Heritage Village, I ventured uphill to John Watling’s Distillery, housed in the 18th-century Buena Vista Estate.
+Here, I took a short free tour, learning the history of the distillery and sampling their rum.
+On site there is also a bar where visitors can sip a traditional Bahamian cocktail (may I suggest the pina colada) under the shade of the estate’s palms.
 It was a nice way to escape the sun and heat and partake in a Bahaman staple.

-To wrap up your tour, head to Junkanoo Beach, a popular public spot just west of downtown.
-Grab a drink at one of the beachfront bars, enjoy a refreshing swim or just relax on the pier and take in the beautiful views.
+To wrap up my tour of Nassau, I headed to Junkanoo Beach, a popular public spot just west of downtown.
+This lively spot is a great chance to grab a drink at one of the beachfront bars, enjoy a refreshing swim or just relax on the pier and take in the beautiful views.

-After a few hours exploring Nassau I headed back to the ship, I had gotten my fill of Nassau in less than 4 hours and it was a lovely time.
+After a few hours exploring the island I headed back to the ship.
+I had gotten a nice taste of Nassau in less than 4 hours and it was a lovely time.

 Great Stirrup Cay